WolframResearch/MongoLink/Readme.md

 ### Where did this come from?

 MongoLink is a paclet started and maintained by Sebastian Bodenstein of Wolfram Research.
 It is used within Wolfram Research by the Machine Learning Group to manage large machine learning datasets.

+### Acknowledgements

+Much of the documentation was adapted and/or copied from the excellent [PyMongo](https://api.mongodb.com/python/current/) and [MongoDB C Driver](http://mongoc.org/libmongoc/current/index.html) documentation.

 ### More...